Skip to main content

 Accommodations Requests: SAT vs. ACT

-To view this information in a presentation format, watch our Accommodations Webinar.
+To view the below information in a webinar format, click here.

 College Board and ACT offer a variety of testing accommodations for students with disabilities.
 Two of the most common disabilities that receive testing accommodations, ADHD and learning disabilities (LD), must be diagnosed by specific professionals.
 For a summary of how LDs are diagnosed, how public and private schools create intervention plans, and the legislation that protects students with disabilities, please review this website by the RTI Action Network